 - I encourage you to use fresh, seedless mandarin oranges for optimal taste, but you could also use canned ones in a pinch.

 - Pomegranate arils are just the red jewels found inside a pomegranate.
-They contain a sweet nectar that surrounds a white seed in the middle.
+They contain a sweet nectar surrounding a white seed in the center.
 Around late November through December, grocery stores will have pomegranates available, and some stores may even have the arils already removed and available for sale.

 More Salad Recipes